-While at Firebelly, I helped develop a new identity and icon system for Halfwit Coffee Roasters — inspired by the atomic age, vintage 60's advertising, chemistry sets, and the science behind delicious beans.
+While at Firebelly, I helped develop a new identity and icon system for Halfwit Coffee Roasters — inspired by the atomic age, vintage chemistry sets, and the real science behind their delicious beans.

 Don't panic.
 It's just a few posters that pay tribute to one the greatest books in the universe.

 Posters and print ads for the second of two festivals celebrating data visualization, featuring a selection of works from around the world — installations, a publication library, interactive projects, and infographics.
 The Select Media Festival was produced by the non-profit arts organization, Public Media Institute, and was organized by artists, musicians and cultural workers based in Chicago.